-Start wetting the coat by placing the shower head on the body, on the back of the neck.
-Keep moving the shower head down the spine towards the tail.
+Start wetting the coat by placing the showerhead on the body, on the back of the neck.
+Keep moving the showerhead down the spine towards the tail.
 Keeping the shower head close to the body will ensure the water will easily and quickly penetrate the coat, and also the area around the bath won’t get wet.

 Apply shampoo.
 Most dogs need more than one shampooing.
 The first shampoo breaks up dirt and the second allows better shampoo saturation into the coat.
-That’s what dog groomers do, but at home it’s up to you.
+That’s what dog groomers do, but at home, it’s up to you.

-If you have a long hair breed like a Yorkshire terrier, Shih Tzu or other in full coat… you don’t want to scrub the coat back and forward as it can create tangles.
+If you have a long hair breed like a Yorkshire terrier, Shih Tzu, or other in full coat… you don’t want to scrub the coat back and forward as it can create tangles.

 Start applying shampoo on the top of the neck, back, tail, front of the dogs, side of the body and legs.
 Same on the other side.
 Then massage the shampoo into the coat.
 Leave the head till last.
-This will minimise the impact of the shampoo on nose and eyes.
+This will minimise the impact of the shampoo on the nose and eyes.

-After bathing it is easier to see if you dog has any tangles in his coat.
+After bathing it is easier to see if your dog has any tangles in his coat.
 It’s also a good practice to brush your dog in this stage to prevent further matting.
 You can use the line brushing method I described in my YouTube video.

 What’s your bathing experience at home like?